Frontline Sales Training

 Tying Commissions To Sales Closed By Others:

-When telesales agents are paid depending on deals closed by field sales agents, it causes annoyance, uncertainty, and frustration; they can’t control how well others perform, which can lead to resentment and demotivation.
+When telesales reps are paid based on deals closed by field sales reps, it causes annoyance, uncertainty, and frustration; they can’t control how well others perform, which can lead to resentment and demotivation.

 Overcomplicating the Structure